Early details on Budget leaked by OBR confirm new raft of tax policies

 The Office for Budget Responsibility (OBR) published an early report discussing ramifications from the UK Budget, listing a raft of new tax personal tax changes.
 According to the OBR, this is expected to provide £14.9billion in 2029-30.

-Further to this, the UK Government will introduce NIC charges on salary-sacrificed pensions contributing, raising £4.7billion.
+Further to this, the UK Government will introduce NI charges on salary-sacrificed pensions contributing, raising £4.7billion.
 This will, reportedly, be introduced from April 2029 and will see a “salary sacrifice” on pension contributions above £2,000, meaning they will be treated as ordinary employee pension contributions in the tax system.
+Reeves also announced an increase to the state pension by £440 per year.

 The final contributions towards this will be done through an increase the tax rates on dividends, property and savings income by 2 percentage points, raising £2.1billion.